miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected some areaportals in Leopold Society and Giovanni Mansion.
 Disabled low poly model LOD and fixed pause messages in engine.dll.
 Corrected mirrored crate textures and reset clothing using console.
+Fixed hair of female Tremere and removed tongue of Sheriff warform.
+Made male Gangrel not crouch to fit transformation to warform fix.

 Sounds:
 +Added subtitles for Malkavian whispers and Deb of Night radio show.